T H E F A R M E R S

 Together

-During their time in the Falklands, it presented many opportunities for Zoë & Travis to work together and learn a different way of life; especially for Zoë coming from a non-farming background.
+During their time in the Falklands, it presented many opportunities for Zoë & Travis to work together and learn a different way of life; especially for Zoë as this was her first glimpse at farm life!
 However, in doing so, they realised their passion and love of working together, combining their strengths together, alongside a focus on education and community, which is how Allington Family Farm came to be.

-Travis and Zoë now have two young children: Jonah, who is almost 10 and Oriana who is 5.
-Together, they live and farm in North Greenbushes, on Bibbulman Country.
-Their home farm is surrounded by incredible native bush and they live their with a menagerie of animals: two horses, cats, working dogs (kelpies and maremmas), and of course all of the livestock, inclduing a gorgeous family of Highland cows, whose main purpose is not for eating!
+Travis and Zoë now have two young children: Jonah, who is almost 12 and Oriana who is 7.
+Together, they live and farm in Tenterden, on Minang Country.
+Their home farm is surrounded by farmland and they live there with a menagerie of animals: two horses, cats, working dogs (kelpies and maremmas - and most recently an Anatolian shepherd), and of course the animals we care for!

 They passionately believe that all animals should be treated with the greatest respect and their farming practices demonstrate this.
-After farming for several years, selling their lambs in the ‘traditional way’, directly to abattoirs, they decided to do something different.
-They decided they did not want to lose the product that they had spent so much time and effort in producing, to an unknown destination, so they began considering ways to do this.
-From this, the concept of selling ‘paddock to plate’, directly to top restaurants and to local customers was borne.
+After farming for several years, selling their lambs in the more traditional way - directly to market - they decided to do something different.
+They did not want to lose the amazing product that they had spent so much time and effort in producing, to an unknown destination and unknown people, so they began considering alternative ways to run their business.
+From this, the concept of selling ‘paddock to plate’, initially directly to top restaurants and to local customers was borne.

-After a journey of selling only lamb, they have since ventured out into several different operations, all of which run alongside each other, with the belief that diversity is key.
-It allows less pressure on different seasons, it allows customers to be able to have more choice in the variety of produce that is stocked and in turn, the animals all work in a beautiful symbiotic relationship.
-They now operate a very diverse operation, consisting of Berkshire pigs, pasture raised chicken (raised for meat) and pasture raised eggs, as well as grass fed lamb, where it all began.
+After a journey of selling only lamb, they have since ventured out and diversified into many other enterprises, all of which run alongside each other, with the belief that diversity is key.
+It allows less pressure on different seasons, it allows customers to be able to have more choice in the variety of produce that is stocked and in turn, the animals all work in a beautiful symbiotic relationship as we rotate the animals in their different paddocks.
+They now operate a very diverse operation, consisting of pasture raised eggs, pasture raised chicken (raised for meat), pastured Berkshire pork as well as grass fed and finished lamb and beef.

-Allington Family Farm work closely alongside their butcher, Buckinghams Family Butchers, in Bunbury and have developed a great relationship with them, who cut up all of their pork and lamb.
+Allington Family Farm work closely alongside their butcher in Perth and have developed a great relationship with them, who cut up all of their beef, pork and lamb.
 The pasture raised chickens are delivered by us to a small family owned and operated abattoir in Wagin, where they are processed and cut up.
 All of the meat is now packaged in house, allowing for greater control over the quality and consistency of the produce and also reducing costs significantly.

-Our produce is currently available to purchase through one of the farmers markets that we attend, through our mixed produce boxes which are advertised on our social media, and soon via our online shop!
-Watch this space!
+Our produce is currently available to purchase through one of the farmers markets that we attend, through our mixed produce boxes which are advertised on our social media, and now via our online shop!
+Shop now for collection this weekend at your local farmers market!